chrisvoo/SlimReact-CRUD-web-app/README.md

 ## Main description

-The assignment is composed of two main parts:
+The project is composed of two main parts:

 * **backend**: this is a [Slim 4](https://www.slimframework.com/) REST microservice that exposes all the necessary routes for the CRUD operations on departments and employees.
 It has also a couple of routes for displaying the requested reports (implemented as views in MySQL)
 * **frontend**: this is a stub of a classic React app written with Typescript and created from [CRA](https://create-react-app.dev/).
 It uses Bootstrap 4.5 as CSS framework, bundled with [react-bootstrap](https://react-bootstrap.netlify.app/): this is a full-rewrite of Bootstrap's components in React, avoiding the jQuery and Popper dependencies (they manipulate the DOM, which would conflict with React).